Christine Lagarde

 Career Beginnings

 In 1981, Lagarde joined the Chicago-based international law firm Baker & McKenzie, where she handled antitrust and labor cases.
 After six years there, she was made a partner.
-Lagarde also became the head of the firm's operations in Western Europe.
+Christine also became the head of the firm's operations in Western Europe.
 In late 1999, she was elected as the first female chair of Baker & McKenzie, a position she held until 2004.

 Ministerial Roles

 Returning to France, Lagarde was appointed the government's Minister of Foreign Trade in 2005.
 During her tenure through mid-2007, she worked to open new markets, with a focus on the technology sector.
-Following this, Lagarde served as Minister of Agriculture for two months.
+Following this, Christine served as Minister of Agriculture for two months.
 Her most prominent ministerial role was as Minister of Economy and Finance from 2007 to 2011.
 The first woman to hold the finance portfolio of an economy in the Group of Eight, Lagarde oversaw the French government's response to the 2007-08 economic crisis.
 She also implemented a number of liberal economic reforms during her tenure.

 Christine Lagarde Net Worth